pyrus117/kiwibudgetai.github.io/index.md

 1. Ask what personal information we hold about you (IPP 6).
 2. Ask us to correct that information (IPP 7).
-3. Withdraw consent and request deletion of off-device data we hold about you.
+3. Withdraw consent and request deletion of off-device data we hold about you (Firebase auth record, bug reports).
+Use the in-app "Delete my account" option in Settings or email us.
+4. Cancel your Pro subscription at any time through Google Play Store → Subscriptions.
+Cancellation stops future billing but does not refund previous charges unless required by law.
-4. Complain to the Office of the Privacy Commissioner (<https://www.privacy.org.nz/>) if you believe we have breached the Privacy Act.
+5. Complain to the Office of the Privacy Commissioner (https://www.privacy.org.nz/) if you believe we have breached the Privacy Act.

 Contact us first at **tooty.fruity.tooty@gmail.com** — we aim to resolve concerns within 20 working days.